Welcome, Future Nurses of UTRGV!

 - Student Resources: Mentoring, tutoring, financial aid, counseling, simulation labs, and more.

-- Professionalism & Policies: Student handbook and policies, including information on attendance, grading, dress code, and conduct expectations.
+- Professionalism & Policies: Student handbook and policies, including information on attendance, minimum course grades, dress code, and conduct expectations.

 What to Wear and Bring